datapane/datapane/README.md

         <img alt="Conda (channel only)" src="https://img.shields.io/conda/vn/conda-forge/datapane">
     </a>
 </p>
-<h4>Turn a Python analysis into a beautiful document in 3 lines of code.
+<h4>Share interactive plots and data in 3 lines of Python.
 </h1>

+Datapane is a Python library for building interactive reports for your end-users in seconds.

-Datapane is a Python library which makes it simple to build reports from the common objects in your data analysis, such as pandas DataFrames, plots from Python visualisation libraries, and Markdown.
+Import our library into your existing script/notebook and build reports from pandas Dataframes, plots from Python viz libraries, Markdown, as well as data exploration and layout components.

-Reports can be exported as standalone HTML documents, with rich components which allow data to be explored and visualisations to be used interactively.
-You can also publish reports to our free platform for public use or share them securely with your team and clients.
+Export your reports as standalone HTML documents, or share and embed them via our free hosted platform.

 # Getting Started